 Case Study 2: Starbucks SWOT Analysis

-- Advantages – The Starbucks Group has strong profitability, with 2004 revenue exceeding $600 million.
+- Strengths – The Starbucks Group has strong profitability, with 2004 revenue exceeding $600 million.

 - Weaknesses – Starbucks is known for its continuous improvement and innovation.
 (Translator’s Note: It can be understood as the instability of the product line)